constellation-load-testing/.github/profile/README.md

 ## About

-Constellation is an open-source, serverless, end-to-end framework that aims to simplify geographically distributed load testing. <br>
-Constellation automates load generation to allow developers to test how their system responds to requests from all over the globe.
+Constellation is an open-source, serverless, end-to-end framework that aims to simplify geographically distributed load testing.
+This framework automates load generation to allow developers to test how their system responds to requests from all over the globe.

 ## Get Started
 See the constellation-local [README.md](https://github.com/constellation-load-testing/constellation-local#readme) here.